intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 Communications security has been at the center of many security improvements in the Internet.
 The goal has been to ensure that communications are protected against outside observers and attackers.
+Privacy has also been a key focus area, and understanding the privacy implications of new Internet technology is an important factor when IETF works on such technologies.

-This document recommends that this is no longer alone sufficient to cater for the security and privacy issues seen on the Internet today.
-For instance, it is often also necessary to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users.
-While such protection is difficult, there are some measures that can be taken.
+This document highlights the need for a particular focus with respect to privacy.
+It is necessary to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users.
 It is important to consider the role of data passed to various parties -- including the primary protocol participants -- and balance the information given to them considering their roles and possible compromise of the information.

 --- middle